Page 1: Biography

 Within months Salaman was embroiled in another court case.
 Six-year-old Lyall Christie, from Fordell, died in August 1930 in a diabetic coma caused by the withdrawal of insulin.
 Salaman had agreed to treat the boy only if the insulin was stopped.
 On 25 November a jury found him guilty of manslaughter, with a recommendation to mercy, noting that the child’s mother did not hold him to blame.
 Justice Michael Myers said he could not lose sight of the fact that this was not an isolated case.
 ‘The prisoner is plainly a charlatan’, he said, and sentenced Salaman to 12 months’ imprisonment with hard labour.

 Local residents were outraged at Salaman’s sentence and called a public meeting.
 Nearly 500 attended and appreciative letters from Salaman’s patients were read.
+The meeting passed a resolution that he was no charlatan and expressed concern for his patients now going without treatment.
 Many felt that the local medical profession was responsible for the severity of the sentence.
 About 150 residents met at Moturoa, 53 met at Eltham and at a crowded meeting at Woodville it was resolved to ask the acting prime minister to ask cabinet to secure Salaman’s immediate release.
 In the event cabinet took no action.

 Gladys Salaman and the children moved to live with her family in Nelson.
 In May 1931 she succumbed to tuberculosis.
 After an absence of over 30 years, Abraham Salaman returned to India and built a house and clinic at Amritsar, intending to settle permanently.
 He then came back to New Zealand, and married 24-year-old Annie Esther Perreaux on 22 March 1933, at New Plymouth.
 Once more he left for India, with his wife and family, and set up a doctor’s practice.
 However, Annie and his children could not adjust to their new environment and by the end of the year he had disposed of his property and returned again to New Plymouth.

 In 1940, aware that his health was failing, Salaman set about putting his affairs into order.
-He designed a large tomb in Te Henui cemetery which occupied 10 plots and needed special permission.
+He designed a large tomb in an Islamic style in Te Henui cemetery which occupied 10 plots and needed special permission.
 Then he made his will.
-By late 1940 the tomb was finished, at a cost of £2,500: a solid, square structure with heavy wooden doors, and a brass star and crescent moon on top of a blue dome.
+By late 1940 the tomb was finished, at a cost of £2,500: a solid, square structure with heavy wooden doors topped with the words ‘Mohammed Islam Salaman Tomb’, and a brass star and crescent moon on top of a large blue dome.

 Salaman died on 8 February 1941 at his home in Gill Street.
 Following embalming, he lay in state for a week, robed in a silver-patterned green wrap over a white satin gown, and watched night and day by his family and friends.
 On 15 February, in a picnic-like atmosphere, more than 2,000 people gathered at the cemetery to pay their last tributes.
-Green candles in massive brass candlesticks were lit in the chapel and the tomb, where the funeral rites were performed in Arabic and English.
+Green candles in massive brass candlesticks were lit in the chapel and the tomb, where the Muslim funeral rites were performed in Arabic and English.
+Salaman’s spectacles and Qur’an (Koran) were placed on his oak coffin.

 Salaman’s estate was valued at nearly £8,000.
 His will made numerous demands of his family, and directed that his children keep and maintain his tomb in proper order.
 Annie Salaman carried on his herbal business and after marrying Kwong Simpson in 1943 traded as Salaman-Simpson until the early 1970s.
 From time to time vandals have attacked Abraham Salaman’s tomb; the brass star and moon have disappeared, and in 1992 the heavy bronze entrance gates were stolen.
 It remains a unique monument to a man still remembered in Taranaki for his healing abilities and his notoriety.